Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Welcome to the Criminal Justice Guide!
-This guide will help you find useful resources for your criminal justice projects or research here at the Sacred Heart University Library and beyond.
-Use the tabs to find relevant information about the type of resources for which you are searching.
+This guide will help you find useful resources for your research here at the Sacred Heart University Library and beyond.

 New Criminal Justice Books

 Publication Date: 2017-03-28